The English College Dubai, Al Safa 1. The Review 2021 – 22.

-Updated February2021 – The English College.
-Extraordinary new school investment, facilities and architecture, KHDA verdict 2020, examination results, new school Principal and SchoolsCompared.com bottom line verdict 2021..
+Updated October 2021 – The English College.
+Extraordinary new school investment, facilities and architecture, KHDA verdict 2020, 2021 examination results, outstanding school leadership and SchoolsCompared.com bottom line verdict 2021 – 22.

 “We want The English College to be the first-choice school for families in Dubai.”

 “As a parent it makes me feel very proud when I see both of my boys growing in different areas.